 The term ovum can be used only when the secondary ovocyte has undergone meiosis II.
 Meiosis II occurs when the sperm cell has penetrated the ovocyte.
 Only within matured ovocyte or ovum, after the second polar body has been released, the fusion of two nuclei can happen to form a zygota.

-After the ovulation happens, usually during the middle of the cycle, the ex-vesicular follicle's wall deflates.
+After ovulation happens, usually during the middle of the menstrual cycle, the ex-vesicular follicle's wall deflates.
 Blood from the blood vessels in the ruptured connective tissue enters into the center of the follicle and, together with the follicle's leftovers, forms the corpus hemorrhagicum.
 A blood clot develops and is absorbed, leaving only connective tissues.

 Ovarian peptide hormones

-Inhibin is a glycoprotein that can inhibit follicle-stimulating hormone.
+- Inhibin is a glycoprotein that can inhibit follicle-stimulating hormone.
 Inhibin is secreted by the granulosa and theca cells.
 Inhibin could also be involved in the selection of follicles.
 Increased inhibin levels can be seen in early menopause.

-Relaxin stimulates follicular development and ovocyte maturation, as well as helps the implantation of the embryo.
+- Relaxin stimulates follicular development and ovocyte maturation, as well as helps the implantation of the embryo.

-The menstrual cycle can be described as hormonal and physiological changes that start with the endometrium's shedding, including the release of the matured ovocyte from the follicle.
-The menstrual cycle is the basic unit of reproductive time.
+The menstrual cycle can be described as hormonal and physiological changes that start with the endometrium's shedding and includes the release of the matured ovocyte from the follicle (ovulation).
+The menstrual cycle is the basic unit of the female reproductive time.
 On average, the cycle lasts 28 days.
-The cycle's length can vary within individuals but is quite regular for an individual.
+The cycle's length can vary within individuals but is usually quite regular for an individual.
 During puberty and the perimenopausal period, the cycle can be longer.

 During ovulation, as mentioned before, the ovocyte is released from the ovary.
 Luteinizing hormone stimulates the release of prostaglandins and inflammatory cytokines that allows the rupture of the follicle and release of the ovocyte.